QuantGen/LAB-SUMMER-2017-Workshop/Installation.md

 	* https://www.python.org
 	* Downloads -> Python 3.6.1
-	* Go to “Downloads” and install the software
+	* Go to 'Downloads' folder and install the software

-2. Open python in terminal.
+2. Open python in **terminal**.
 ```
 python2.7
 python3.6
 python                      # Open the default python installation
 ```
-Change the default python installation by using bash_profile.
+Change the default python installation by editing bash_profile in the **terminal**.
 ```
 vim ~/.bash_profile
 ```
-and add
+and add, for instance
 ```
 alias python='python3'
 ```